Why Gambhir Faced Backlash After Stoinis Registered Golden Duck

 Former India cricketer Gautam Gambhir faced the heat on social media after Delhi Capitals opener Marcus Stoinis registered a golden duck in the IPL final against Mumbai Indians in Dubai on Tuesday.
 MI seamer Boult dismissed him on the very first ball of the match.
 Gambhir – who had picked Stoinis as the captain of his fantasy team – faced the heat after his poor show during the summit clash.
-Also Read - LIVE IPL 2020 FINAL Live Score MI vs DC 2020 Scorecard, IPL Score Match Today And Online Updates: Rahane Out, Boult Double Strikes Jolt Delhi; Mumbai on Top
+Also Read - IPL 2020 FINAL MATCH HIGHLIGHTS MI vs DC 2020, Score And Online Updates: Rohit, Boult Power Mumbai to Record-Extending 5th Title, Beat Delhi by 5 Wickets

-Here is Gambhir’s tweet: Also Read - IPL 2020 Final MI vs DC: Delhi Capitals Skipper Iyer Wins Toss, Opts to Bat Against Mumbai Indians; Jayant Comes in For Defending Champions

 Here is how fans reacted: